YCAO-Phillipa/Allocating-China-s-CO2-Emissions-based-on-Economic-Welfare-Gains-from-Environmental-Externalities/README.md

 ## How to use the model
 ### Model components
 The model consists of two files:
-1. ShareEmissionBasedOnEcon: you don't need to change any parameters in this function
+1. ShareEmissionBasedOnEcon: a function used to compute you don't need to change any parameters in this function
 2. compute_tBasedOn_T: this part will output the responsibility sharing results

 ### Data input